English modal auxiliary verbs: Used

-Used //just// is far more commonly encountered as a lexical than as an auxiliary verb, particularly for younger or American speakers.
-The plain form use (sometimes spelt used) of the lexical verb is seen in Did you use to play tennis?).
+Used //just// is more commonly encountered as a lexical than as an auxiliary verb, particularly for younger or American speakers.
+The plain form use (sometimes spelt used) of the lexical verb is seen in Did you use to play tennis?.
 Although rare, its preterite perfect had used is attested.
 The first of The Cambridge Grammar of the English Languages five criteria for modal auxiliary verbs is irrelevant to auxiliary verb used, which fails the last three.
 The auxiliary verb "is also semantically quite distinct from the modal auxiliaries: the meaning it expresses is aspectual, not modal."
 The Cambridge Grammar does not class auxiliary used as a modal auxiliary verb.

+As an auxiliary verb, used is attested in forms that lack do-support, notably in the negative form used not to or usedn't to (We used not to worry much about money) and in the interrogative form with subject–auxiliary inversion (Used he to play the guitar?).
+More recently, however, used has increasingly been treated as a lexical verb rather than an auxiliary, and therefore typically takes do-support.
+As a result, the negative used not to may be replaced by didn’t use to (You didn’t use to be so stressed).
+Likewise, the interrogative form (Used you to live here?) may be supplanted by do-support forms (Did you use to live here?).

 For more about use, see English auxiliary verbs.

 Modal idioms with have

 The verb had in the expression had better lacks any untensed form (*Tomorrow you will have better concentrate; *I've had better work hard since I started; *We're having better concentrate) and hence is sometimes classed as a modal idiom, a semi-modal, or an emerging or quasi-modal verb.

 Negating had better, whether by had better not or by hadn't better, normally negates the subordinate clause: it is internal (Youd better not stick around).
 However, as for any modal auxiliary, a negative interrogative (Hadn't we better scarper before the police come?) negates the matrix clause.

 Had best and had rather similarly lack any untensed form.
 Had best is much less common than had better.
 Since had rather and would rather are both likely to be realized as d rather, it is rarely easy to decide which of the pair is being used.